spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/troubleshooting/troubleshooting-tutorials/tutorial-troubleshooting-403-error.md

 ---
 A website functionality is not working properly, or there is a 403 status response code in the frontend logs.

-## In case if site functionality is not working properly you can check for errors browser console:
+## Checking errors via browser console

+To check 403 errors via browser console, do the following:

-{% include searching-for-error-via-browser-console.md %} <!-- To edit, see /_includes/searching-for-error-via-browser-console.md -->
+{% include checking-errors-via-browser-console.md %} <!-- To edit, see /_includes/checking-errors-via-browser-console.md -->

+## Checking the WAF rule that triggered the 403 error

-## In case if you found 403 status response code in the frontend logs or in the browser console:
+If you found 403 status response code in the frontend logs or in the browser console, it is most likely that it had been triggered by a [WAF(web application firewall)](https://docs.aws.amazon.com/waf/latest/developerguide/waf-chapter.html) rule.
+Knowing the rule that triggered the error will help you to understand the source of the issue.

+To check the WAF rule that triggered the error, do the following:

 1. In the AWS Management Console, go to **Services** > **S3**.
 2. In the *Buckets* pane, select the WAF bucket of the desired environment.